scivision/morecvutils/README.rst

 connectedComponents.py     given a binary image ``morphed`` and the ``blobdet`` from ``setupblob()``, along with ``img``, do connected components analysis

-calcOptFlow.py             using Horn-Schunck optical flow estimation with OpenCV in Python.
-Not so obvious from the docs, and with notes on how to make this `match Matlab's vision.opticalFlowHS method <https://scivision.co/opencv-cv-calcopticalflowhs-horn-schunck-smoothness-lambda-parameter/>`_.
+OpticalFlow_Matlab_vs_Python.py             using Horn-Schunck optical flow estimation with OpenCV in Python.
+Not so obvious from the docs, and with notes on how to make this `match Matlab's vision.opticalFlowHS method <https://scivision.co/opencv-cv-calcopticalflowhs-horn-schunck-smoothness-lambda-parameter/>`_. `Install Matlab Engine for Python <https://scivision.co/matlab-engine-callable-from-python-how-to-install-and-setup/>`_
 ========================= ======================